 Security Model

-The two-layer AEGIS security model — infrastructure policy enforcement and SMCP protocol-level security.
+The two-layer AEGIS security model — infrastructure policy enforcement and SEAL protocol-level security.

 Security Model

-AEGIS enforces security at two independent layers that work in concert: infrastructure-level policy (declared in the agent manifest) and SMCP (Secure Model Context Protocol, enforced at the tool call level).
+AEGIS enforces security at two independent layers that work in concert: infrastructure-level policy (declared in the agent manifest) and SEAL (Signed Envelope Attestation Layer, enforced at the tool call level).
 Both layers must be satisfied for any agent operation to proceed.

 Layer 1: Infrastructure Policy